 Tourist families must bear in mind a few things though.
 In Japan, tattoos are associated with Japanese crime syndicates and many people even fear those who have tattoos because they often jump to conclusions.

 Because of this, SpaWorld requires that you conceal your tattoos and while they can offer temporary waterproof stickers that you can patch over your tattoos if you ask at the front desk if the tattoos are overly large or too numerous, they retain the right to refuse customers.

 Lastly, when using public baths in Japan, it’s customary to be nude.
 If you and your children have qualms about being completely unclothed in front of other SpaWorld patronizers, go directly to the top floor of SpaWorld and you’ll find both indoor and outdoor pools and jacuzzis, food vendors, and a water park with a variety of slides for all ages to enjoy.

 SpaWorld is located in a neighborhood of Osaka called Shinsekai.
 This neighborhood has some of the best neon cityscapes you’ll find in Osaka.
 It’s also known across Japan for its delicious Osaka soul food.
 Be sure to try delicious takoyaki, okonomiyaki, and kushikatsu in the surrounding food stalls and restaurants.

-From the top floor of SpaWorld, you’ll be able to enjoy the finest views of Shinsekai and its neon filled streets.
-Just a kilometer away, you’ll also see the towering Abeno Harukas, the tallest skyscraper in Japan.
-Enjoy these amazing views with your family from high up while lounging poolside and eating delicious Osaka food.
+From the top floor of SpaWorld, you’ll be able to enjoy the finest views of Shinsekai and its neon-filled streets.
+Just a kilometer away, you’ll also see the towering Abeno Harukas, the tallest building in Osaka.
+Enjoy these amazing views with your family from the observation decks while lounging poolside and eating delicious local foods.

 Nearest Station: 2 minutes on foot from Doubutsuen Mae station on the Midousuji line (red line) of Osaka Metro